hyperledger-solang/solang/docs/language.rst

 be present in the public interface.

 The return values may have names as demonstrated in the get_initial_bound() function.
-When at least one of the return values has a name, then the return statement is no longer required at the end of a function body.
+When at all of the return values have a name, then the return statement is no longer required at the end of a function body.
 In stead of returning the values which are provided in the return statement, the values of the return variables at the end of the function is returned.
-It is still possible to explicitly return some values with a return statement with some values.
+It is still possible to explicitly return some values with a return statement.

 Functions which are declared ``public`` will be present in the ABI and are callable externally.
 If a function is declared ``private`` then it is not callable externally,